An Introduction to the features

 You don't have to use this built-in admin UI if you don't want to.
 Each of these pages is available via a shortcode so you can use them in the front-end.

-Example of the detail page in the front-end using the Twenty Fifteen theme:
+Example of the detail page in the front-end using the Kadencce theme:

 See the documentation on the [gravityflow] shortcode for further details.